CONTACT US

 Indeed, Umami, often celebrated in high gastronomy, is redefining the culinary landscape.
 Introducing innovative textures and tastes.
 When paired with cutting-edge BE WTR AQTiV+ carafe, the full spectrum of flavours and subtleties in dishes are unveiled.
 This sophisticated carafe opens the taste buds and cleanses the palate, seamlessly integrating water into the gastronomic experience.
 Already adopted by top chefs like Pierre Reboul, Emmanuel Renaut, Anne-Sophie Pic, and many more, it’s a must-have for a unique gastronomic experience.

-Discover BE WTR
+Learn more about BE WTR

 The first sustainable premium water.